Undergraduate Admission Policies

 To consider a student for freshman admission, we must receive the following documents:

-2. Official transcripts from all high schools (secondary schools) attended, secondary school leaving certificates, exit exam results, and other academic credentials.
-See transcript policy below.
+- Official transcripts from all high schools (secondary schools) attended, secondary school leaving certificates, exit exam results, and other academic credentials.
+See Transcript Policy below.

-3. Submit all standardized scores taken: CLT, SAT, ACT, TOEFL, IELTS.
+- Submit all standardized scores taken: CLT, SAT, ACT, TOEFL, IELTS.
 Students who do not have scores may be accepted conditionally.
-Those students with English not as their first language must show proof of English proficiency; years of English taken in high school, interview with admission office, other partnership exams accepted by the college.
+Those students with English not as their first language must show proof of English proficiency; years of English taken in high school, interview with admission office, other partnership exams accepted by the College.
+Benedictine College requires a minimum score of 7.0 on the IELTS, a minimum score of 90 on the TOEFL, or a minimal score of 110 on the Duolingo test.

 International Transfer Admission